 - The product descriptions in social media posts should be eye-catching and relevant to your business.

-If you can’t fulfill the qualities mentioned above, you need to think about redesigning your product pages.
+If you can’t fulfil the qualities mentioned above, you need to think about redesigning your product pages.

 Poor Product Displays